Healthcare in Malawi: Government efforts for healthcare improvement

 These objectives have been addressed in a variety of ways.
 In 2002, Malawi published the Poverty Reduction Strategy which included the Essential Health Package (EHP).
 The EHP was derived from estimates of the most significant burdens of disease in Malawi provided in 2002 by the World Health Organization.
 Its central focus is to combat 11 health issues that most greatly affect the poor.

 In 2004, the government of Malawi, in collaboration with partners, developed a six-year program of work (POW) that revolved around the EHP and guided the implementation of a health sector-wide approach (SWAp).
 In 2007, POW transitioned to become the Health Sector Strategic Plan, effective from 2007 to 2011.

 Measuring the outcomes of interventions, such as those facilitated by the SWAp, is very difficult due to the absence of a vital registration system and surveys to track changes in mortality.

-In 2019, The Ministry of Health Chief Director, Bestone Chisamile, said: “Investing in healthy people is the bedrock of economic and social development.
-I therefore appreciate the interest of Medobal family to assist governments in this network in building capabilities for quality improvement in coordinated ways”.
-Chisamile explained the launch of the company in Malawi signifies that quality healthcare service is everyone's responsibility saying the launch of Medobal in Malawi will enable countries to accelerate actions through well-coordinated and harmonised efforts to keep improving using evidence- based standards and implementation interventions.

 Reception of global health initiative funds

 The shortage of health workers in Malawi is an obstacle to utilizing Global Health Initiatives (GHI) funds effectively.
 Increasing health services such as HIV/AIDs treatment commonly prompt an increase in the number of minimally trained health care workers and a modest increase in clinical staff members.
 According to an extensive study published in 2010, when Malawi received a large amount of GHI funding from the Global Fund to fight AIDS, tuberculosis, and malaria, there was an increase in faculty and staff across all levels of the health system.
 This increase in paid health workers was supported by task-shifting to less trained staff.